peartreegames/topiary/docs/localization.md

 ::: Note

-This will increase the localized word count, but with Translation Memory it shouldn't be much of a problem.
+This will increase the localized word count, but with modern software like Translation Memory and Repitition analysis,  it shouldn't be much of a problem.

 :::